mattbis/msmeo.dev/dev/readme.md

 - shoudl not have it veering too far away from normal language...
 - decide on the stack ... if the current monolith is a good idea,, since it could maybe need an engine embedded which makes everything complicated.. is quickjs good enough..
 - decide on how to do the formats - this why the src structure will be efficient.
-- decide on ejs and engine or just low level.. < problem here is the deps... kinda need something quite ridiculous but works...
+- decide on ejs and engine or just low level.. < problem here is the deps... kinda need something quite ridiculous but works... also fun and maybe a previous much simpler version.
 - the structure is right: buckets and processors its brutally simple.. things into machines ( in scripting this would be easier )
 - teh way it should optimise common tasks using machines is interesting :) < creates a lot of problems..  for now it just uses precompiled ones i think..
 - scripting has advantages now < more people to help out